U.S. Stock Bear Markets and Their Subsequent Recoveries

 Bull markets often follow bear markets.
 There have been 14 bull markets—defined as an increase of 20% or more in stock prices—since 1930.
-While bull markets often lasted for multi-year periods, a significant portion of the gains typically accrues during the early months of a rally.
+While bull markets often last for years, a significant portion of the gains typically accrues during the early months of a rally.

 For example, after the S&P 500 bottomed at 777 on Oct.
-9, 2002, following a 2 ½-year bear market, the stock index then gained 15.2% over the following month and a total of 34% over the following year.
+9, 2002, following a 2 ½-year bear market, the stock index then gained 15% over the following month and a total of 34% over the following year.
 Investors who flee to cash during bear markets should keep in mind the potential cost of missing the early stages of a market recovery, which historically have provided the largest percentage of returns per time invested.

-In 2008, the S&P 500 bottomed at 683 on March 9, 2009, after declining by nearly 40%.
-From there it began a remarkable ascent, climbing more than 100% in the following 48 months.
-Investors who are prone to move entirely out of stocks during bear market declines might want to re-consider such action, as attempting to properly time the beginning of a new bull market can be challenging.
+In 2008, the S&P 500 bottomed at 683 on March 9, 2009, after declining 59%.
+From there it began a remarkable ascent, roughly doubling in the following 48 months.
+Investors who are considering moving entirely out of stocks during bear market declines might want to re-consider such action, since properly timing the beginning of a new bull market can be challenging.

 Investing During a Bear Market

 If you have cash, considering buying opportunities during a bear market.
 Historically, the S&P 500 Price to Earnings Ratio (P/E) has been notably lower during bear markets.
 When investors are more confident, the P/E ratio typically increases, making stock valuations higher.
 Professional investors love bear markets because stock prices are considered to be "on sale."

 As a rule of thumb, set your investment mixture according to your risk tolerance and re-balance in order to buy low and sell high.
 Never cut contributions to retirement accounts during down markets.
 In the long run, you will benefit from buying new shares at lower prices and will achieve a lower net average purchase price.